quboqin/hexo/source/_posts/From-MVC-to-MVVM-C-Step-by-Step.md

   >The functional programming paradigm was explicitly created to support a pure functional approach to problem solving.
 Functional programming is a form of declarative programming.
 In contrast, most mainstream languages, including object-oriented programming (OOP) languages such as C#, C++, and Java, were designed to primarily support imperative (procedural) programming.

 ## Design Our UI
+Understanding how and when a view updates requires a deeper understanding of the  UIKit framework.
+This article focuses on the architecture patterns, so we will not talk more about the UI staffs.
+But the topics I discuss below are very important to you to build an application as quickly as possible.

 #### Storyboard or Programmatic is a problem
   Here is the whole picture of our pages in the storyboard.